JackHopkins/gitp/README.md

 GitParts is a suite of drop-in Git automation tools designed to accelerate your development workflow.

 ## Features
-- Auto-generate comprehensive commit messages (with subject and description) based on your staged changes.
+- [ git commit ] Auto-generate comprehensive commit messages (with subject and description) based on your staged changes.
+Never commit 'asdkjldgq' again.
-- Automatically generate branch names from your intent and existing branch naming style.
+- [ git checkout -i ] Automatically generate branch names from your intent and existing branch naming style.
-- Display branch descriptions alongside branch names when listing branches.
+- [ git branch ] Display branch descriptions alongside branch names when listing branches.
-- Back-fill your historic logs to enhance your git tree.
+- [ git log --backfill ] Back-fill your logs to enhance the quality of commit messages in your git tree.
-- *Full drop-in replacement for Git*.
+- [ git * ] Full drop-in replacement for Git.

 ## Prerequisites
 - OpenAI API key